Classifying $\tau$-tilting modules over the Auslander algebra of $K[x]/(x^n)$: Support -tilting modules over the Auslander algebra of

-To compare with the Hasse quiver of support $\tau$-tilting $\Lambda$-modules, we give the Hasse quiver of the left order on the symmetric group $\mathfrak{S}_{n}$ for $n=4$. \begin{example} We describe the Hasse quiver of the left order on $\mathfrak{S}_{4}$.

-The Hasse quiver of the left order on $\mathfrak{S}_{4}$ is the opposite of the following quiver:
+To compare with the Hasse quiver of support $\tau$-tilting $\Lambda$-modules, we give the Hasse quiver of the left order on the symmetric group $\mathfrak{S}_{n}$ for $n=4$. \begin{example} The Hasse quiver of the left order on $\mathfrak{S}_{4}$ is the \emph{opposite} of the following quiver:

 \end{example}